 These days, going online means reading more scary news about COVID-19 that’s wreaking havoc in various parts of the globe.
 The scale of the threat is pushing the healthcare industry to speed up its search for a cure to defeat the virus and stop it from spreading further.
-Tech experts are thus looking to see if AI can help.
+Tech experts are thus looking to see if artificial intelligence (AI) can help.
 This post looks at possible ways of utilizing AI in the fight against the coronavirus.

-Can AI Help Contain a Global Outbreak?
+Can AI Help Contain the Global Coronavirus Outbreak?

 We’ve seen research point to the benefits that AI use can provide in the healthcare industry.
 The question is: Can it help combat COVID-19?
 Let’s take a look at some possibilities.